Great low-cost ETFs for the U.S. stock market

 Canada is a great country – arguably I think we have it the best in the world here!

-In fact, as our big-5 or big-6 banks go (you know the names) and as various energy companies go (like Suncor, TransCanada, Enbridge, Pembina Pipeline among others), so goes our Canadian economy.
+In fact, as our big-5 or big-6 banks go (you know the names) and as various energy companies go (like Suncor, TransCanada, Enbridge, Pembina Pipeline among others), so can go our Canadian economy.

-As of early this year – here are the top-10 holdings in our Canadian stock market, by proxy, using low-cost Canadian ETF leader XIC:
+As of early this year – here are the top-10 holdings in our Canadian stock market, by proxy, using low-cost Canadian ETF leader XIC although that could change of course:

 Image courtesy of iShares Canada.